PixlOne/masterOptions/README.md

 This is intended to be a daemon and configuration utility for the Logitech MX Master on Linux.

-**NOTE:** This is currently in a very early stage of development.
+**NOTE:** This is currently in an early stage of development.
 You may want to use [libratbag](https://github.com/libratbag/libratbag) instead.

 What works so far: